shreyshrey/datacamp-task/CourseOutline.md

 ## Lesson 1.3: Preprocessing Data

 - Learner will learn the relevance of preprocessing in cybersecurity data for deep learning.
-- Learner will understand why data needs to be preprocessed for deep learning models.
+- Learner will understand why data needs to be preprocessed for deep learning models, such as normalisation.
 - Learner will perform simple preprocessing steps on cybersecurity data to prepare it for the analysis.
-- Keywords: preprocessing, data cleaning, Normalisation
+- Keywords: preprocessing, data cleaning, normalisation

 # Chapter 2: Building and Training Deep Learning Models for Cybersecurity